unclepaul84/streaming-proto-spike/README.md

  File format specification which allows to define custom dataset file formats based on length-prefixed, protobuf serialized payloads.
 This allows files to be read/written in a streaming fasion, thus not requiring to hold the entire dataset in physical memory of the process.

 ### File Byte Layout
-* All integers are 4 byte, Big Endian encoded
+* All integers are 4 byte, Signed, Big Endian encoded
 * Magic Byte must be constant 0x1973
-* Header and Payload are protobuf serialized byte arrays
+* Header and Payload are opaque, protobuf serialized byte arrays

 ```mermaid